 Patients are understandably afraid of the unknowable effects of the interventions being tried since clinical trials are, in fact, trials.
 Fear is one of the factors that prevent patients from taking part in clinical studies.
 Patients may decide not to participate in clinical trials as a result of not knowing the (in)effectiveness or potential risks of trial treatment.
 Fear was one of the most often mentioned reasons by patients for not enrolling in clinical trials, according to a recent assessment of more than 400 papers on recruitment to medical studies.

 Lack of Knowledge and Education About Clinical Trials

 Lack of awareness of clinical trials, particularly among minority populations, is a major obstacle to patient enrolment in a clinical trial.
 Patients frequently are not aware of active clinical trials.
 Findings from a study showed that after reading the literature provided by providers on the relevant clinical trial, individuals were more inclined to sign up for participation in the research.
 The study emphasises how the enhanced possibility of engagement is influenced by providers' word of mouth, understandable reading material, or other forms of education.

 Cultural and Language barriers

-Often cultural outlook towards experimental medicine can be different.
+Often cultural outlooks towards experimental medicine can be different.
 For instance, a study examined the perspectives of patients on clinical research in the US, rural China, and metropolitan China.
-According to the study, just 1–10% of Chinese patients showed the same attitude toward participating in research as 20–30% of American patients had.
+According to the study, just 1–10% of Chinese patients showed the same attitude toward participating in research as 20–30% of American patients.
 Furthermore, the Chinese patients (60%) expressed far greater concern about personal safety than did the Americans (20%).

 Language barriers are very important reasons why minorities do not participate in clinical trials.
 These limitations might make it difficult for minorities to comprehend and feel comfortable with the entire clinical research process.